Fox Valley Foodie

 You will find there are two choices of corned beef: Point cut and flat cut.
 Point cut will be the cheapest and also the fattiest, however, flat cut corned beef is ideal for making Reubens as it has a more uniformed thickness and less fat.
 If you want to go another route, it is acceptable to make a Reuben sandwich with pastrami as well, however, corned beef is more traditional.

 To replicate the classic Reuben flavor, you need the right Reuben Sandwich sauce.
-Simply pick up a bottle Thousand Island Dressing.
-However, Russian Dressing can also be used.
-Slather either of these on hearty rye bread – light, dark, pumpernickel rye and marble rye all make great Reubens!
+Simply whip up a batch of my Russian Dressing, or pick up a bottle Thousand Island dressing from the store.
+Slather either of these on hearty rye bread - light, dark, pumpernickel rye and marble rye all make great Reubens!

 How to Make a Reuben Sandwich